iov-one/docs/docs/weave/welcome.md

 To connect a node to the BNS testnet on a cloud server, the steps to set up an instance on Digital Ocean are explored in this [blog post](https://medium.com/iov-internet-of-values/a-guide-to-deploy-a-validator-on-hugnet-3335192e11d5).

 Once you can run the blockchain, you will probably want to connect with it.
-You can view a sample wallet app for the BNS testnet at <https://wallet.hugnet.iov.one> Those that are comfortable with Javascript, should check out our [IOV Core Library](mycoind/iovcore.html) which allows easy access to the blockchain from a browser or node environment.
+You can view a sample wallet app for the BNS testnet at <https://wallet.hugnet.iov.one> Those who are comfortable with Javascript, should check out our [IOV Core Library](mycoind/iovcore.html) which allows easy access to the blockchain from your browser or node environment.

 ## Configuring your Blockchain